A blog that is a single executable binary

 #define REP_FMT "%s%s\n"

-I’ve used snprintf() for both string concatenations to check for possible overflows or encoding errors.
+I used snprintf() for both string concatenations because it natively checks for bounds, preventing possible buffer overflows or encoding errors.

 Conclusions

 All in all, microblog.c was an exciting experiment.
-The code is to be taken lightly: like a combination of software minimalism, poorly written C (waiting for feedback, actually), and a late April’s Fools Day joke.
+The code should be taken lightly: it is a combination of software minimalism, stubbornly handwritten C (I’m waiting for feedback, actually!), and a late April Fools’ Day joke.

 Discussion